gilischmidt/qanubis/README.md

 # QAnubis
 ------------

-An open-source web qualitative analysis tool to support coding on PDF files.
+An open-source web qualitative analysis software to support coding on PDF files.

 Build with Laravel.

-## About Branches

-This repository is structure in the following way:

-1. **master** - the main branch that contains a working project version (at least it should hehe);
-2. **development** - as the name says, it is a WIP not stable code version;

 ## Deployment